- Focus and Scope

 - Within two days the Editor in chief assistants inform the author of the paper acceptance for consideration.
 Editor in chief personally sends the article to reviewers and gets them to text reviews.

-- Duration of review – up to two months.
+- Duration of review – up to twelve months.

 - A review examines the following: